 - pain and numbness, most commonly on one side of the body

-- pain that extends to your arms or legs
+- extended pain to your arms or legs

-- pain that worsens at night or with certain movements
+- worsened pain at night or with certain movements

 - pain that worsens after standing or sitting